Chichester

 Image Credit

 Take a break from the books and get a blast of fresh sea air at the stunning sandy beach of West Wittering.
-Just a 20-minute bus ride from Chichester city centre, ideal for a walk in the winter months and in the summer take a picnic and enjoy a day in the sun and sea.
+Just a 20-minute bus ride from Chichester city centre, it's ideal for a walk in the winter months and in the summer take a picnic and enjoy a day in the sun and sea.

 Image Credit